 Barriers such as complicated laws, disagreements with your employer, and confusing documentation may make it harder to get the money you are owed without bringing on some extra help.

-Among practicing Idaho law firms, Skaug Law won the largest amount of money for a worker’ compensation injury recovery in state history.
+Among practicing Idaho law firms, Skaug Law has won the largest amount of money for a worker’ compensation injury recovery in state history.

-What To Do When Injured At Work
+What to Do When Injured at Work

 If you have been injured at work or an injury has become apparent over time as you continue to do your job, it is important to take the appropriate steps as soon as possible.
 Not only is your future health on the line, but your ability to file for a workers’ compensation claim may be affected if you wait too long.